Kenyatta University: Management

 The chancellor is Benson Wairegi.
-The Vice Chancellor is Professor Waceke Wanjohi.
-He replaced Professor Paul Wainaina, who was suspended after a tussle with the government over the university's land.
-Professor Wainaina had succeeded Professor Olive Mugenda, the first female Vice Chancellor of a public university in Kenya, who retired after the end of her tenure in January 2016.
-There are four Deputy Vice Chancellors and four Registrars, to assist the Vice Chancellor carry out his mandate.
+The vice chancellor is Professor Paul Wainaina, who was reinstated on November 3, 2022, after being suspended on July 12, 2022, due to a dispute with the government over the university's land.
+During his suspension, Professor Waceke Wanjohi was appointed to act as the vice chancellor.
+Wainaina had succeeded Professor Olive Mugenda, the first female vice chancellor of a public university in Kenya, who retired after the end of her tenure in January 2016.
+There are four deputy vice chancellors and four registrars, to assist the vice chancellor in carrying out his mandate.